mapanet/NSE/docs/04_NSE_Intersections.md

 ------------------------------------------------------------------------
 -- Validation: How many records were generated in COLONIA_AGEB_INTERSECT -- Expected result: ~267,718 records
--- Time to run: ~3 minutes
+-- Time to run: ~1 seconds
 -------------------------------------------------------------------------

 SELECT COUNT(*) AS Records FROM COLONIA_AGEB_INTERSECT;